openmls/openmls/book/src/user_manual/persistence.md

 ## Forward-Secrecy Considerations

 OpenMLS uses the `StorageProvider` to store sensitive key material.
 To achieve forward-secrecy (i.e. to prevent an adversary from decrypting messages sent in the past if a client is compromised), OpenMLS frequently deletes previously used key material through calls to the `StorageProvider`. `StorageProvider` implementations must thus take care to ensure that values deleted through any of the `delete_` functions of the trait are irrevocably deleted and that no copies are kept.

+## Integrity Considerations

+OpenMLS treats the `StorageProvider` as trusted.
+Persisted group state carries invariants that OpenMLS does not check again when it reads that state back.

+An adversary that can modify stored group state is therefore outside of OpenMLS's threat model Applications that need to cover this case should protect the storage backend itself, for example with authenticated encryption or a platform keystore.